Fix MacBook Trackpad Not Working after Sequoia Update

 Kill Process

-Several users reported the issue with Three finger gesture not working with Trackpad for Mission control, app expose, launchpad, and show desktop.
-Here’s the quick solution, after the kill dock process uses the terminal to get all the Gestures working as expected.
+Several users reported the issue of the three-finger gesture not working with the Trackpad for Mission control, app expose, launchpad, and show desktop.
+Here’s the quick solution: After the kill dock process, use the terminal to get all the Gestures working as expected.

 Step 1: Open Terminal on Mac, From Spotlight Search [Command + Space], Type Terminal.